 This architectural beauty has some of the most beautiful stained glass windows dating back to the 19th century.
 The building also has been witness to its only Royal wedding dating to 1423.

 Winchester Castle Ruins

-Not to be missed the ruins of this once grand castle are to be found right behind Borough market.
+Not to be missed, the ruins of this once very grand castle are to be found right behind Borough market.
 In its glory days during medieval times, it was one of the largest and most important buildings.

-Admire the stunning rose window and marvel at the architecture of an era gone bye.
+Admire the stunning rose window and marvel at the architecture of an era gone by.
 Entry is free but restricted.
-There is a beautiful medieval style garden in the remains of the Great Hall.
+There is a beautiful medieval-style garden in the remains of the Great Hall.

 Hop aboard The Golden Hinde